SaaS Management FAQ

 What is vendor rationalization?

-Vendor rationalization is the strategic reduction of SaaS vendors to simplify management, increase negotiating leverage, and reduce costs.
-Instead of having subscriptions with dozens of vendors, organizations identify preferred vendors for each category and consolidate.
-This reduces administrative overhead, enables volume discounts, simplifies security reviews, and makes contract management easier.
-SaaS Management platforms support rationalization by providing visibility into the full vendor landscape.
+Vendor rationalization is the strategic reduction of SaaS vendors to simplify management, increase negotiating leverage, and reduce cost.
+Instead of having subscriptions with dozens of vendors, organizations identify preferred vendors per category and consolidate.
+SaaS Management platforms support rationalization by providing the full vendor landscape and the usage data to prioritize which vendors to keep.

 Renewal Management